HemanthM2006/Drum-Kit/README.md

 ## 🚀 Demo
 - Click on the buttons (`w, a, s, d, j, k, l`)
 - Or press the keys on your keyboard to play different drum sounds.
+- Try it out right now: [hemanthm2006.github.io/Drum-Kit](https://hemanthm2006.github.io/Drum-Kit/)

 ---